aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/_index.md

   - aspose.note java
 schemas:
 - type: TechArticle
-  headline: Make OneNote Accessible Java – Image Alternative Text
+  headline: Add Image Alternative Text to OneNote with Aspose.Note for Java
   description: Learn how to make onenote accessible java by adding alt text to images
     using Java and Aspose.Note.
 This step‑by‑step tutorial shows you the exact steps to improve accessibility and meet WCAG 2.1.